 A great many Irish policemen were to stay on in Trinidad and marry into local families both black and white.

 In 1903, the force now considerably strengthened and housed at St. James barracks in quarters vacated by the York & Lancaster regiment, assumed a military character and was turned out in force to deal with the rioters of the Water Riots, who subsequently succeeded in burning down the Red House.
 Former commissioner Eustace Bernard, who entered the Police Barracks in 1934, remembers a police force cast in the model of the old school, 2000 strong, commanded by Colonel A.S.
 Mavrogordato, "every officer was white and with few exceptions came from the United Kindgom.
 They were termed commissioned officers."

 Their appointments had to be published in the Royal Gazette, an official British publication.
 Bernard recalls that the highest rank a constable could get was sergeant major.
 He remembers the three local men who rose to that rank as Sgt.
 Major Rose of the ... department, Sgt.
 Major Woods in charge of training and Sgt.
 Major Williams in charge of police headquarters.
 There was a Sergeants' Mess for non-commissioned officers of the rank of sergeant and above, where no one below that rank may enter and in a similar manner the Officers' Mess.

 In those days, there was no such thing as a 44-hour week.
-Men in training worked for their officers, "making up beds, sweeping floors, cleaning yards and boots, chopping wood etc." Eustace Bernard was in fact the first local man to rise from the rank of constable to that of Commissioner of Police.
+Men in training worked for their officers, "making up beds, sweeping floors, cleaning yards and boots, chopping wood etc." Eustace Bernard was in fact the first local man of colour to rise from the rank of constable to that of Commissioner of Police.